paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

 (6) subject to the notification required by subsection (d)(2), provide for the timely disposal of materials in the stockpile that (A) are excess to stockpile requirements, and (B) may cause a loss to the Government if allowed to deteriorate; and

-(7) subject to the provisions of [section 98d(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98d/b&num=0&edition=prelim), dispose of materials in the stockpile the disposal of which is specifically authorized by law.
+(7) dispose of materials in the stockpile in accordance with the most recent annual materials plan submitted to the congressional defense committees (as defined in [section 101(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim)) under [section 98h–2(b)(1)(G) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98h–2/b/1/G&num=0&edition=prelim) and notify the congressional defense committees of such disposals as required by [section 98d(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98d/b/2&num=0&edition=prelim).

 **(b) Federal procurement practices** Except as provided in subsections (c) and (d), acquisition of strategic and critical materials under this subchapter shall be made in accordance with established Federal procurement practices, and, except as provided in subsections (c) and (d) and in [section 98f(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98f/a&num=0&edition=prelim), disposal of strategic and critical materials from the stockpile shall be made in accordance with the next sentence.
 To the maximum extent feasible—